-The chairperson has a number of key roles: provide leadership develop collegiality; chair monthly meetings; represent the in dealings with government, Parliament, devolved legislatures, political parties and other stakeholders; select (with other commissioners) the executive director and other senior mangers; take (with other commissioners) decisions about exercis statutory powers; and serve as the hief ounting fficer for any nation-wide or regional referendum.
+The chairperson has a number of key roles: to provide leadership in developing collegiality; chair monthly meetings; represent the EC in dealings with government, Parliament, devolved legislatures, political parties and other stakeholders; select (with the other commissioners) the executive director and other senior managers; take (with the other commissioners) decisions about exercising statutory powers; and serve as the chief counting officer for any nation-wide or regional referendum.

 Based on the review of the EC conducted by the CSPL, the PPERA was amended in 2009 to make the position of chairperson part time rather than full time.
-The justification was that a part-time role would make it easier to attract “highquality talent” and ensure that the role remained “non-executive and high level,” not operational ( 2008, 6).
-EC members are seen equivalent to “non-executive” directors on corporate boards in the sense that their role is to set policy directions, allocate resources and oversee management, not to be involved in compliance enforcement.
+The justification was that a part-time role would make it easier to attract “high-quality talent” and ensure that the role remained “non-executive and high level,” not operational (United Kingdom, Parliament, House of Commons 2008, 6).
+EC members are seen to be equivalent to “non-executive” directors on corporate boards in the sense that their role is to set policy directions, allocate resources and oversee management, not to be involved in deciding matters of compliance or enforcement.

-MandatePowersResponsibilities
+Mandate, Powers and Responsibilities

 The EC is an independent statutory body.
-Its mandate is broader than what was proposed by the CSPL includes:
+Its mandate is broader than what was proposed by the CSPL and includes: